 Electricity generation using hard coal will be reduced between 2020 and 2026, initially in stages through competitive tendering for hard coal plants involved in the electricity market.
 In the tender procedure the plant operators state a bid price at which they are willing to cease using coal to power their plant.
 By participating in the competitive process, plant operators receive appropriate financial compensation for phasing out hard coal.
 Small lignite plants up to 150 megawatts (MW) can take part in the tender procedures as well.
 The target data in 2022 (in each case 15 Gigawatt (GW) of hard coal and lignite), 2030 (8 GW hard coal, 9 GW lignite) and 2038 (zero GW) is to be achieved through this.
-Through this process the possible maximum price per reduced MW falls from EUR165,000/MW (2020) to EUR89,000/MW (2026).
+Through this process the possible maximum price per reduced MW falls from €165,000/MW (2020) to €89,000/MW (2026).
 Should the reduction targets set by law for hard coal capacities not be achieved, the tender from 2024 onwards will be backed up by regulatory frameworks.
 From 2027 closures of hard coal workings will be exclusively on the basis of regulatory frameworks.

-On 25 November 2020 the European Union gave its approval under state aid rules with regard to the legal arrangements to reduce and end electricity generation using hard coal.119 To reduce and end electricity generation in Germany from lignite, the KVBG specifies a binding plan to shut down lignite workings.
+On 25 November 2020 the European Union gave its approval under state aid rules with regard to the legal arrangements to reduce and end electricity generation using hard coal.
+129 To reduce and end electricity generation in Germany from lignite, the KVBG specifies a binding plan to shut down lignite workings.
 It includes, among other things, binding data on shutting down the mines and arrangements for compensating the operators of the closed lignite mines.
-According to this, RWE receives EUR2.6 billion and LEAG receives EUR1.75 billion.120 The statutory regulations are supported by a contract under public law121 in that lignite operators undertake - among other rules - to close all power plants and also to do so in a socially responsible way.
+According to this, RWE receives €2.6 billion and LEAG receives €1.75 billion.
+The statutory regulations are supported by a contract under public law in that lignite operators undertake - among other rules - to close all power plants and also to do so in a socially responsible way.
 The time when the individual lignite power plants will close is spread out between 2020 and 2038 as set out in Annex 2 of the Act to End Coal-Fired Power Generation, (KVBG).
-The contract also contains arrangements stipulating how to use the
+The contract also contains arrangements stipulating how to use the compensation payments to cover the follow-on costs of opencast mining and to safeguard these as well as comprehensive waiving of legal remedies by operators of lignite plants.
+In the Lausitz coalfield, the compensation payments are paid to special purpose vehicles that were set up in the course of precautionary agreements between the lignite operator and the Federal State of Brandenburg and Saxony (see chapter 7.1).
+From 2025 onwards, the annual compensation instalments attributable to the respective special purpose entity are to be paid into the special purpose entities by the Federal Government.
+LEAG's payments in the years 2021 to 2024 can already be partially reimbursed by the Federal Government.